bact/spdx-3-model/model/Hardware/Classes/HBOMDimensions.md

 ## Summary

-Class that describes a instance of HBOMDimensions.
+Class that describes an instance of HBOMDimensions.

 ## Description